seanednd/The-Sins-of-Ha-sana/artificer-flavor.md

 - Heat Metal
 	- A superheated metal bolt of slag that can be fired from a crossbow
 - Invisibility
-	- mirror something
+	- Use a spray can of mercury looking substance
 - Lesser Restoration
 	-
 - Levitate
+	- A potion to make the target grow wings, could be normal bird wings, could be like 50 small bat wings
 - Magic Mouth
+	- Apply a chapstick made of honeycomb and jade dust and kiss a surface to make a magic mouth
 - Magic Weapon
 - Protection from Poison
 - Pyrotechnics
+	-
 - Rope Trick
+	- Use a scalpal  to cut into the fabric of space that opens to a random point in the universe.
 - See Invisibility
 - Skywrite
 - Spider Climb